aurollan/Embedded_C_STM32F3/1.LEDS/readme.md

 	Table 73
 	GPIO register map and reset values

-So what are those register for ?
+So what are those register for ? \
+Fortunatly for us their name are self-exlpaining. \
 Just scroll up to read it.

-Are we going to read all this documentation ?
+###### Do I have to read everything ?
+No there is a lot of information and we are going to keep it really simple and stick the basic principle:

-No we will focus on our goal: output (data) signal to switch on a LED.
+	OUTPUT a (DATA) signal to switch on a LED.

-#### Undertsanding what you need to do
+## How to code
+Read `0.TOOLS/readme_understand_memory_map.md` if you have trouble to find the register addresses.

 #### Finding the right configuration
+There is a lot to learn about GPIO but for now we need to focus on our goal.\
+We need to make sur that GPIOE is configured to do what we expect. \
-There is 2 steps:
+There is 2 steps to do it:

-- GPIO have input and output mode, so let's put all to output mode.
+- GPIO have input and output MODE, so let's put all to output MODE.
-- Let's output data to each pin now to see them light up.
+- Let's OUTPUT DATA to each pin now to see them light up.

+If you gather all information you should know which register to configure, but you should end up without any signal output and no LEDS lightning. \
+What are we missing ?

-Not working yet ?
+#### Not working ?
+Enable peripherals
-That normal, just look for IOPE.
+That normal, just look for IOPE in your Reference Manual.
+You should end up

+	page 148

-You should end up page 148 with a helpful note.
+with a helpful note.

 Get it ?
-Peripheral clock is not enable.
-Just enable it before doing any work on GPIOE and that's it.
+Peripheral clock is not enable. \
+Just enable it before doing any work on GPIOE and that's it. \
+Look at

+	page 166
-Look at p.
-166 RCC register map.
+	9.4.14 RCC register map

-Leds should light up.
+Leds should light up. \
-Welcome to this beautifull world of embedded programming :)
-## How to code
-### Enable peripherals
-#### Enable GPIO and USART1
-#### Do we need to enable all those GPIO pins ?
-### Setting up peripherals
-#### Setup GPIOE pins
+If you have trouble for the coding part just take your time and try or keep reading.

-### Coding switch function
+### Coding function
+#### GPIOE enable
+Read `0.TOOLS/readme_understand_memory_map.md`.
+register addresses.
 #### Build switch on function
+If you read carefully the GPIO register yu should have find 2 way to switch on
+LEDS:

+- Writing to the Output Data Regiser
+- Writing to the 0...15 bit of the Bit Set Reset Register

 #### Build switch off function
+And 3 way to switch off the LEDs:

+- Clearing the bit in the Output Data Regiser
+- Writing to the 16...31 bit of the Bit Set Reset Register
+- Writing to the 0...15 bit of the Bit Reset Register

+You just need to use the right bitwise operator to set or reset the appropriate bits.

+Welcome to this beautifull world of embedded programming :)